clazarski/ST558_project/README.md

 ## `coordinates`

 The `coordinates` function allows the use to input a city and it will return the coordinates of a city.
 This function is primarily used as a pass through function for the pollution and aqi functions.
 These functions require a latitude and longitude location to be inputted.
-Instead, the user can input a city and in those functions the coordinates function is called to convert the city to a lattitude and longitude so the information can be extracted.
+Instead, the user can input a city and in those functions the coordinates function is called to convert the city to a latitude and longitude so the information can be extracted.

 ``` r
 # Function to gather coordinates of a city